mesosphere/universe/docs/tutorial/GetStarted.md

 ### Library dependencies
 * [DC/OS CLI](https://dcos.io/docs/latest/cli/install/) installed and configured.
 * [jq](https://stedolan.github.io/jq/download/) is installed in your environment.
-* python3 in your environment.
+* `python3` in your environment.
 * Docker is installed.

 ### Access requirements
 * Access to a running [DC/OS](https://dcos.io/install/).
 * The Universe Server needs to be built and run in a location accessible by the DC/OS Cluster.
 There is no other way to test your package otherwise.
-* The Marathon server needs to have access to the Docker Hub registry which has your Universe server.
-In our guide, we use Docker Hub.
+* Mesos needs access to the Docker registry that has your Universe Server.
+In our guide, we use Docker Hub as the registry.

 ### This repository
 - Current packaging version is v4 and we follow this standard for this guide.
 This guide will be updated as and when we release a new version.
-- The packages are located in `/repo/packages` folder.
+- The packages are located in `repo/packages` directory.
-- This tutorial is in `/tutorial` folder
+- This tutorial is in `tutorial` directory
-- You can refer to to **schema** in `/repo/meta/schema` folder.
-This folder has
+- You can refer to **schemas** in `repo/meta/schema` directory.
+This directory has
-  - config-schema.json that refers to the schema of the config.json
+  - `config-schema.json` that refers to the schema of the `config.json`
-  - package-schema.json that refers to the schema of the package.json
+  - `package-schema.json` that refers to the schema of the `package.json`
-  - v3-resource-schema.json that refers to the schema of the resource.json for the v3 and v4 packages
+  - `v3-resource-schema.json` that refers to the schema of the `resource.json` for the v3 and v4 packages
-  - repo-schema.json files are not meant to be used by a developers and it is instead the schema for the API between Universe and DC/OS.
+  - `*-repo-schema.json` files are not meant to be used by package developers; they instead define the schema for the API between Universe and DC/OS.

 ## Create a package
-Let us build a simple Python HTTP server, which, when receives a HTTP GET request, responds with the current time at the server.
-We will start with this and build a package that provides this python server as a service.
+Let us build a simple Python HTTP server, which, when it receives an HTTP GET request, responds with the current time at the server.
+We will start with this and build a package that provides this Python server as a DC/OS service.

 ### Step 1 : Create a simple Python HTTP Server
-For the purposes of this guide, we will be using Python 3 and the HTTPServer module provided by their standard library.
+For the purposes of this guide, we will be using Python 3 and the HTTPServer module provided by its standard library.
 Let's create a file called `helloworld.py` in an empty directory called `time-server-service`

 ```python
 import time